snowdriftcoop/snowdrift/BEGINNERS.md

 ### Building your updates

-The `yesod devel` command can be left running in a terminal while work is done elsewhere.
+The `stack exec yesod devel` command can be left running in a terminal while work is done elsewhere.
 It will automatically recompile and restart the site whenever it detects file changes.

 Refresh your browser view at localhost:3000 to see the updates.

-In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.
+In rare cases, you may need to run `stack clean` if yesod devel fails to recognize a change.

 To stop yesod devel, press the Enter key.